Swapping exchange and spin-orbit induced correlated phases in proximitized Bernal bilayer graphene: Conclusion.

-\paragraph{Conclusion.} By performing realistic calculations at the RPA level, and by computing Hartree-Fock excitation spectra, we predict that the correlated states of ex-so-tic heterostructures based on BBG can be swapped between SO and EX-driven phases.
-A single device can exhibit the full spectrum of correlated phases, from uniform Stoner valley polarized, to spatially modulated spin-polarized CDW and spin-flip-valley-flip spin-valley coherences.
-While we specifically consider the DFT parametrization of one stacking of WS$_2$/BBG/CGT, our findings are more general, valid for twisted structures with modified proximity spin interactions, as well as for different encapsulating spin-orbit materials and magnetic semiconductors/insulators.
+By performing realistic calculations at the RPA level, and by computing Hartree-Fock excitation spectra, we predict that the correlated states of ex-so-tic heterostructures based on BBG can be swapped between SO and EX-driven phases.
+A single device can exhibit the full spectrum of correlated phases, from uniform Stoner valley polarized, to spatially modulated spin-polarized VC and spin-flip-valley-flip spin-valley coherences.
+While we specifically consider the DFT parameterization of one stacking of WS$_2$/BBG/CGT, our findings are more general and valid for twisted structures with modified proximity spin interactions, as well as for different encapsulating spin-orbit materials and magnetic semiconductors/insulators.